So… MENSTRUAL CUPS.

 The Lily Cup Compact has done quite well for itself, getting successfully funded on Kickstarter.
-It’s also currently being sold for US$39.90 on its website, which might seem expensive, but think about how much time and space you’ll save from buying pads in the long run – the recommended lifespan is up to 5 years!
+It’s also currently being sold for US$39.90 here at INTIMINA which might seem expensive, but think about how much time and space you’ll save from buying pads in the long run – the recommended lifespan is up to 5 years!

-Check out the Lily Cup Compact on the Intimina website here.
+Check out the Lily Cup Compact on the Intimina website.
 I’m happy to answer any questions if you are curious about menstrual cups in general, just drop a comment here so we can care and share 🙂

 See my other menstrual cup reviews:

 - My first menstrual cup – the Lunette and how I became a menstrual cup convert

 - Victoria’s Love – the menstrual cup with a discharge valve